 As a result, the ability to create high-quality WeChat marketing campaigns before and during the Golden Week holiday is crucial for luxury brands if they hope to lure in money from traveling Chinese people.
 It is, indeed, not a hidden truth for luxury brands in China—a great deal of them pushed out WeChat posts about the holiday this year, however, only Hugo Boss, Coach and Furla excelled at it this time.

 The mobile e-commerce boom in China is another aspect that luxury brands need to take into account in order to encourage the country’s tourists to spend during their trips in Southeast Asia.
-Major players, such as Alibaba and Tencent, have pushed hard on transforming China into a cashless society with the introduction of Alipay and WeChat Pay, respectively, in recent years.
+Major players, such as Alibaba and Tencent, have pushed hard to transform China into a cashless society with the introduction of Alipay and WeChat Pay, respectively, in recent years.

-Statistics from the Clearing Association of China show an exponential expansion of mobile payment market at a rate of over 195 percent between the year of 2013 and 2016, showing insight into the changing behaviors of Chinese consumers.
+Statistics from the Clearing Association of China show an exponential expansion of mobile payment market at a rate of over 195 percent between 2013 and 2016, showing insight into the changing behaviors of Chinese consumers.

-Luxury brands must take note of their evolving payment habits by enabling mobile payment solutions like WeChat Pay and Alipay that they are familiar with in stores.
+Luxury brands must take note of their evolving payment habits by enabling mobile payment solutions like WeChat Pay and Alipay.
 However, there is at least one major limitation in mobile payment apps: the spending cap policy imposed by the Chinese government.
 Users of WeChat Pay and Alipay currently can only spend up to 5,000 yuan per day.
 Therefore, if the items exceed this amount, which is highly likely for luxury consumption, Chinese buyers cannot settle the deals.

 Since earlier this year, Chinese e-commerce giant Alibaba started to expand in Southeast Asia, evidenced by its $1 billion investment in the local e-commerce company Lazada which serves six countries in the region.
 The expansion, which is still at its early stage, represents Alibaba’s ambition to replicate its success in Southeast Asia.